Updated February 27, 2020

 - Emulsifiers, thickeners, and other food additives

-The diet is to be combined with common sense lifestyle changes such as reducing stress (not always possible with a baby in the house), getting sufficient sleep (once again, not very easy with a baby), and gentle exercise.
+The diet is to be combined with common sense lifestyle changes such as reducing stress (not always possible with a baby in the house), getting sufficient sleep (once again, not very easy with an infant), and gentle exercise.

 So how did it work for us?

-The first time we tried it was almost two years ago in November.
+The first time we tried the AIP diet was almost two years ago in November.
 THIS IS A HORRIBLE TIME OF THE YEAR TO START A RESTRICTIVE DIET!
 It makes socializing around the holidays super difficult, because the holidays always bring with them all of the tasty (and not-so-good-for-you foods) that we love.
 After struggling through a birthday, wedding, Thanksgiving, and Christmas, I think we gave up.
-It was just not a good time of year to jump into Autoimmune Paleo, because there is a big learning curve when it comes to prepping meals and snacks for festive occasions.
+It was just not a good time of year to jump into Autoimmune Paleo diet, because there was a big learning curve when it comes to prepping meals and snacks for festive occasions.

 We tried again at the beginning of this year.
 This time, I put significant effort into planning ahead for weekly meals.
 I made a detailed schedule for breakfast, lunch and dinner and did a lot of batch cooking.
 We ate a lot of meat and vegetable casseroles and soups during the two months that we tried the diet.